Going There #7: The Magic of Zambujal

 Even the name sounds exotic, magical, pronounced zam´-boo-zhol.

-I learned about this mysterious citadel when I was well into writing my second trilogy.
-My main characters live on the south shore of Ireland, where warriors from Iberia have been stealing their children for slaves.
+I learned about this mysterious citadel when I was well into writing my fifth book in the series.
+Some of my main characters live on the south shore of Ireland, where warriors from Iberia have been stealing their children for slaves.
 I set up my fictional scenario in the beginning with only two tribes of Iberia being advanced enough to have seagoing ships that could reach Ireland, one on Iberia’s west coast (now in Portugal), one on the east (now in Spain).
 Imagine my surprise when I kept digging for information and learned that scholars believe there actually were only two city-states in the Iberian peninsula that enjoyed advanced civilizations during the period of my stories, one on the west coast, one east.
 When I read that I sat back in my chair.
 I had just made that up and it turned out to be true.
 Hm-m… Okay then.

 The western culture was centered at Castro do Zambujal, the formidable citadel shown here.
 It had become a major setting for my books, and I needed to see this place.
 After leaving Greece this was the first research stop on my itinerary in Portugal.